Japan Women’s University Exchange

 There are a number of extracurricular opportunities available at JWU, including: participating in clubs with Japanese students, such as Kendo club, dance club, etc.; volunteering at a local elementary or middle school; working part-time as a conversation partner; or participating in a part-time internship.
 The JWU international office works very closely with exchange students and can help you find extracurricular activities according to your interests.
 You will also be paired with a JWU student tutor who can help you with adjusting to the university and to living in Tokyo.

-For further information about Japan Women’s University, please visit: http://www.jwu.ac.jp/eng.html.
+For further information about Japan Women’s University, please visit: https://www.jwu.ac.jp/unv/about/index.html.
+Please note that JWU's website is currently available primarily in Japanese.

 Want to see what the JWU experience is like?
 Check out this heartwarming presentation by exchange student Dillan Shouppe.